We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Phase Two – 1976-1980: Fortress Jaguar.

 1975 saw the remnants of Jaguar in lockdown.
 Bob Knight’s policy of (very) civil disobedience stemmed the tide of assimilation to some extent, but BL’s operating committees were undeterred.
-Like most of the industry, they believed the collapse of luxury car sales in the post-oil shock era would be permanent, viewing Jaguar’s products as dinosaurs.
+Like most of the industry, they believed the collapse of luxury car sales in the post-oil shock era would be permanent.

-Yet despite the daily battles, Jaguar (or Leymotor Five as it became known)maintained a semblance of an engineering programme.
-Foremost was maintaining the current model’s appeal in the marketplace.
+Yet despite the daily skirmishes, Jaguar (or Leymotor Five as it became known) maintained an engineering programme.
+Foremost was enhancing the current model’s appeal in the marketplace.
 Work also commenced on a comprehensive styling revision of the existing XJ saloon, actioned in light of growing uncertainty over XJ40’s future.
 Both Pininfarina and Bertone were engaged to provide proposals for revisions – mostly to the canopy section, aimed at improving rear headroom and providing a more contemporary silhouette.

-Meanwhile in the seclusion of Knight’s engineering bunker, feverish work continued.
-In the wake of the fuel crisis, Jaguar’s V12 engine was viewed as commercially dead – customers baulking at its 12-mpg thirst.
+Meanwhile in the seclusion of the Browns Lane engineering bunker, work continued.
+In the wake of the fuel crisis, Jaguar’s V12 engine had become viewed as commercially dead – customers baulking at its 12-mpg thirst.
 Engineers left few stones unturned: two-speed axles, 8-stroke variable cylinder engines, a 24-valve 3.8 litre XK unit, all of which amounted to little.

-The only palatable solution was a new Jaguar-designed unit, dubbed AJ6.
-Inspired from an earlier proposal based on the existing V12, it would be an all-aluminium, inclined-six unit.
+The only palatable solution to both Knight and Randle was a new Jaguar-designed unit, dubbed AJ6.
+Inspired from an earlier proposal based upon the existing V12, it would be an all-aluminium, inclined-six unit.
 Weight targets aimed for a hefty saving over the cast iron XK engine and a mainstay capacity of around 3.5 litres.

-Following engine chief, Harry Mundy’s experiments with a 24-valve XK unit, it was decided to develop AJ6 in two capacities, with alternate cylinder head configurations to allow for different marketing requirements.
+Following Director of Powertrain Engineering, Harry Mundy’s experiments with a 24-valve XK unit, it was decided to develop AJ6 in two capacities, with alternate cylinder head configurations to allow for different marketing requirements.
 Designed from the outset with two and four valve cylinder heads, it was future-proofed to underpin an entire generation of new, more fuel-efficient cars.

 Knight later told journalists his engineers experimented with most forms of spring / damper systems, but in the end opted for an evolution of existing practice of all round double wishbones.
 While front suspension would be similar in principle to existing cars, the rear would be totally new.
-Mounted directly to the body, it reprised a concept engineers had been forced to abandon on the original XJ.
+Mounted directly to the body, it was inspired by a Bob Knight concept engineers had been forced to abandon on the original XJ.

 The original Jaguar IRS design dated back to the late 1950’s and it was something of a surprise it continued to work so well.
 Determined XJ40 would eclipse its predecessor in ride, handling and refinement, only fresh thinking would suffice.